 4 Is able to demonstrate receptive listening qualities

-5 Is able to conduct an explorative dialogue about a student’s meditation sitting and practice
+5 Is able to conduct an inter~view about a student’s meditation sitting and practice

 6 Shows responsibility in setting up appointments, groups, and events

-7 Show understanding of dependent arising, and other basic Buddhist teachings
+7 Shows understanding of dependent arising, and other basic Buddhist teachings

-8 Show a sincere desire to continue learning from their own experience
+8 Shows a sincere desire to continue learning from their own experience

 9 Exhibits ethical conduct

-We propose a suggested donation range for this course rather than a set fee, although no one will be turned away for lack of ability to pay.
-Our hope is that a majority of participants will be able to pay at the middle range.
-If you are able to pay on the higher end, this will be very helpful and lend support these ethical teachings and allow Linda Modaro to continue her work as a dharma teacher with Sati Sangha; as well as for students who are experiencing financial challenges.
-If you are unable to pay at the low end of the scale, talk to Linda and we will try to work it out.
-By being generous in this way you help us offer these teachings to everyone regardless of their financial resources.
+We propose a suggested dana range for this course rather than a set fee, although no one will be turned away for lack of ability to pay.
+If you are unable to pay at the low end of the scale, talk with Linda and we will try to work it out.
+By being generous you help us offer these teachings to everyone regardless of their financial resources.